johnsonjh/fl256/README.md

-    by any other analogous public domain declaration, dedication, or license, provided that such declaration, dedication, or license fully and completely disclaims all copyright monopoly interest which may be assigned automatically, or otherwise made available to the `float256` authors by their local legislation, international law, treaty, convention, or agreement, with equivalent force and effect of the [Unlicense](https://unlicense.org).
+    by any other analogous public domain declaration, dedication, or license, provided that such declaration, dedication, or license fully and completely disclaims all copyright monopoly interest which may be assigned automatically, or otherwise made available to the `float256` authors by way of local legislation, international law, treaty, convention, or agreement, with equivalent force and effect of the [Unlicense](https://unlicense.org).